 - Full re-admission if appropriate

-Whatever level of support you need, we’ll meet you there.
+Whatever level of support you need, we’ll provide it.

 How Abbington House Supports People After Relapse